 And, just to reiterate, people stress too much over finding the right amount of calories to eat every day.
 If you’re looking to change your life and scouring the web looking for the right amount of calories to eat, stop.
 Pick a number that’s around 2,000, eat that many for 10 days, then stick to the bullet points above.
 You’ll be amazed by the results.

 So was I.

 How do you actually count calories?

-Until you are, though, you can count calories using MyFitnessPal.
+Until you are, though, you can count calories using apps like MyFitnessPal.